Sustainability

 Dependency

-A great challenge in terms of sustainability is the decrease in dependency on raw materials of marine origin, specifically Fishmeal and Fish Oil, since these are from pelagic fishing, which causes effects on natural resources.
+A major challenge in terms of sustainability is reducing dependence on marine-based raw materials, specifically fishmeal and fish oil, since these come from pelagic fishing, which has a negative impact on natural resources.

 To measure our dependency on Fishmeal and Fish Oil, we use the Forage Fish Dependency Ratio (FFDR), a rate that considers the number of pelagic fish required to produce the amount of fishmeal (FFDRm) or fish oil (FFDRo) needed. to produce 1 kg of salmon.